nevet/CP3101B-WebProgramming/README.md

 The course consists of 7 labs on different toics + a term project.
 I will host all labs in this repo, and the term project in a separate repo.

+## Term Project
+We are hosting our term project [here](https://github.com/nevet/datagopro), and here is the [live address](datagopro.com).

+The project is a random data set generator for algorithmic problems.
+Usually we test our code aginst some random generated data before we submit the code, but generating a random data set sometimes is not a trivial task.
+DataGoPro aims to provide a sophisticated data generation scheme to help every coder to generate suitable and abundant random input for specific problems.

 ## Lab 1

 This lab talks about basic `HTML5`, `CSS3` and some simple `JavaScript`.
 The lab requires to use multiple `HTML5` tags, and some `CSS` styling.
 Beyond the requirement, I also added some simple `CSS3` animations and transformation.
 The live demo is [here](http://cp3101b.comp.nus.edu.sg/~huangda/lab1).